Habitat helps motivate individuals seeking to live a zero-waste lifestyle through gamification.

 Developing good habits is hard, especially when it comes to waste reduction.
 Since moving to California, I've seen a drastic difference in how people treat their waste.
 Back in my hometown, cashiers would double-bag my groceries (for heavy items).
 Here in California, I would be charged a bag fee.
 Because of this initiative to reduce waste, I decided to try out the 30 day zero-waste challenge to help change my habits.

 Simplicity was the key factor to developing this experience, as it should be easy for any user to complete habits without the game element to complicate the app.
-I decided to strip out extraneous details, such as adding gardening tools as health points on the garden, or having multiple ways to keep your garden healthy.
+I decided to strip out extraneous details, such as adding gardening tools as health points on the garden, or having multiple ways to keep the garden healthy.

 The screens below show the final iteration of Habitat, where you can have fun while sticking to your goals.
-Instead of trying to completely change your lifestyle and habits, this app helps you get to where you want to be, one step at a time.
+Instead of trying to completely change your lifestyle and habits, this app helps you get to where you want to be - one step at a time.

 The home screen is comprised of the main view of your garden.
 Here, you can see the plants you bought and your garden’s health.
 Click on a plant to see its habit and stats.
 Complete the habit in real life and record it here, where you can gain health points and coins to further build your habitat.